robert-kratz/busboy-upload/README.md

 --- | ---
-FILE_TYPE_NOT_ALLOWED | The filetype does not match the provided query UPLOADED_FILE_TO_BIG | The provided file exeedes the provided limit of bytes MAXMUM_FILE_AMOUNT_REACHED | The maximum file size has been reached, no files after the limit will be uploaded FILE_TYPE_NOT_ALLOWED | The mime type is not allowed to be uploaded
+FILE_TYPE_NOT_ALLOWED | The filetype does not match the provided query UPLOADED_FILE_TO_BIG | The provided file exeedes the provided limit of bytes MAXIMUM_FILE_AMOUNT_REACHED | The maximum file size has been reached, no files after the limit will be uploaded FILE_TYPE_NOT_ALLOWED | The mime type is not allowed to be uploaded

 Note: Other errors could occoure, in this case you probably did something wrong whith the config, open a <a href="https://github.com/robert-kratz/busboy-upload/issues">new issues</a>